PaymentHighway/paymenthighway-android-sdk/demo/README.md

     }
 ```

-There is a helper where you can listen passing a lambda:
+There is a helper where you can listen for `isValidDidChange` passing a lambda:
 ```kotlin:
     mCardInputWidget = findViewById<AddCardWidget>(R.id.add_card_widget)